“Are You Really A Six Figure Home Studio?”

 I’ve never actually gotten one of those in my entire life.
 Every quarter, I send out thousands of dollars in estimated tax payments to the government, but every April, I still owe thousands of dollars to the government.

 I’m not going to go into that much detail here, since this isn’t really an article about taxes.
-I just thought “Fuck it, I’ve shared everything else with you, I might as well go over my tax numbers for 2014.”
+I just thought “Screw it, I’ve shared everything else with you, I might as well go over my tax numbers for the year.”

 Let me begin by saying this: These numbers may be a bit off.
 I pay an accountant to do this shit for me, and I’m just reading off the 1040 he sent back.
 Tax papers are nothing but a clusterfuck of small letters and long words, so I’m sure I’ve misread some things.